zhouyou-gu/drl-5g-scheduler/README.md

 PYTHONPATH=./ python3 ./edge_ctrl_script/edge_compile.py
 ```

 and have another cup of coffee/tea.
-After the compilation, run the demo WEB GUI as
+After the compilation, run the demo web GUI as

 ```shell
 PYTHONPATH=./ python3 ./edge_ctrl_script/ctrl_web_interface/app.py
 ```

-Open `0.0.0.0:8080` in the browser and click on the button from the top to the bottom to start the experiments: 1) time synchronization, 2) the controller, 3) the srsLTE cellular network, 4) ping tests, 5) one-way latency tests.
-If you configure every part correctly, the real-time measured latency will show up in plots at the bottom of WEB GUI as
+Open `0.0.0.0:8080` in the browser and click on the button from the top to the bottom to start the experiments: 1) time synchronization, 2) the NN training controller, 3) the srsLTE edge cellular network, 4) ping tests, 5) one-way latency tests in downlink.
+If you have configured every part correctly, the real-time measured latency will show up in plots at the bottom of web GUI as

 ![demo](./controller_src/edge_ctrl_script/ctrl_web_interface/assets/demo.png)